kna2121/kna2121/README.md

 ### Hi!
 I'm Kira!
-📚 I'm a Master's student in computer science at Columbia University. <br>
+📚 I'm a Masters student in computer science at Columbia University. <br>
 🌱 I’m currently learning cloud computing, machine learning theory and software as a service.<br>
 📫 How to reach me: kna2121@columbia.edu
 <!--